USDA-ARS-NWRC/topocalc/README.md

 `gradient_d8` (the default) uses a second order finite difference for a 3x3 square around a given point on the DEM.

-The aspect uses the gradient to calculate the aspect from North (0 degrees).
+The gradient is used to calculate the aspect from North (0 degrees).
 A conversion function will take the aspect in degrees and convert to radians with South being 0.

 ## Horizon angles